sakyuuga/sakyuuga.github.io/_posts/2019-03-19-Anime-Style-Talk-Event-Notes-July-1st.md

 Please note that I'm not a professional translator, Japanese and English aren't my first language, so it might contain some translation errors.
 I <i>did</i> re-arrange the original notes to make it easier to read, I also added some additional infos for the reader to better understand the context.

-I knew this is a crappy translation, the grammar might felt awkward and I added a lot of my own interpretations from the origina; notes (they were a series of tweet, which summarized what have been said in this event).
+I knew this is a crappy translation, the grammar might felt awkward and I added a lot of my own interpretations from the original notes (they were a series of tweet, which summarized what have been said in this event).

 Thank you for reading.

 <center><b>AnimeStyle Talk Event, July 1st</b></center>

+<b>>Let's talk about Yutaka Nakamura</b>

+<font color="blue"><b>Inoue:</b></font> Nakamura-san's animation is really good, just by watching his animation really lifts up my mood.
+His _sakuga MADs_ are always overflowing with such pleasure.